Resilient Control of Dynamic Flow Networks Subject to Stochastic Cyber-Physical Disruptions: Resiliency analysis

-Link 5 is subject to the cyber disruption, which makes the traffic state $x_5$ appear to be zero to the system oprator.
-Links 6 is subject to the physical disruption, which reduces the capacity of link 6 to zero.
-Table~\ref{tab_modes} specifies the cyber disruption characterized by the fault mapping $T_{s,5}(x_5)$ and the physical disruption characterized by the mode-specific capacity $F_{s,6}$.
-The other links are not subject to disruptions; i.e. $T_{s,k}(x_k)=x_k$ for all $s$ and all $k\neq5$, and $F_{s,k}=F_k$ for all $s$ and all $k\neq6$.
-Hence, the network has four modes.
+The network is subject to cyber-physical disruptions as follows.
+On link $e_4$, the traffic state $x_{e_4}$ may temporarily appear to be zero to the controller.
+On link $e_5$, the sending capacity can be temporarily reduced to zero.
+Table~\ref{tab_modes} characterizes the fault mapping $T_{e_4}(s,x)$ for cyber disruptions and the mode-specific capacity $Q_{se_5}$ for physical disruptions.
+The other links are not subject to disruptions; i.e. $T_{e}(s,x)=x_e$ for all $s$ and all $e\neq e_4$, and $Q_{se}=Q_e$ for all $s$ and all $e\neq e_5$.
+Hence, the network has at most four modes.

 If the network suffers the cyber and physical disruption simultaneously, the mode transition rate matrix is